• Skip to primary navigation

 Yes, you can do one of two things.

 Lamb, potatoes and onions all freeze very well.
-Just transfer any leftovers from the casserole dish into a plastic container and store in the freezer for up to 4 months.
+Transfer any leftovers from the casserole dish into a plastic container and store them in the freezer for up to 4 months.

 You can also freeze the dish once you have cooked it (as far as point 2 in the above section “Can I make this dish in advance“).
 Just wrap the cooled dish in a layer of tinfoil, cover with clingfilm and freeze for up to 3 months.